All Episodes

 God bless you.

-Hey, you know, one of the things that's really been stuck in my mind since all these deals have been going back and through forth through all the houses and everything is the fact that when did we as the Tea Party gain so much power that we're now able to control Congress, control the way the Senate votes, control and now start to drag down the president, and then everybody blames us for all these problems when just a year ago we were a bunch of rubs and country bumpkins and a bunch of rednecks that had no power at all.
+Hey, you know, one of the things that's really been stuck in my mind since all these deals have been going back and forth through all the houses and everything is the fact that when did we as the Tea Party gain so much power that we're now able to control Congress, control the way the Senate votes, control and now start to drag down the president, and then everybody blames us for all these problems when just a year ago we were a bunch of rubes and country bumpkins and a bunch of rednecks that had no power at all.

-Well, nothing's changed.
+Well, in other words, nothing's changed.

 We're hobbits now.

-But you know, it's just a fact.
+But, you know, it's just a fact.

 They're scared.